KendallDoesCoding/mogul-christmas/.github/SECURITY.md

 ## Reporting a Vulnerability

-For now, you can email security@kendalldoescoding.gq to report a security vulnerablity.
+For now, you can email privacy@kendalldoescoding.gq to report a security vulnerablity.

 More ways to report a vulnerablity, coming SOON